marbocub/CuriosiXY-mini/README.md

 # CuriosiXY-mini

-CriosiXY-mini is a 3D printer making with a 3D printing.
+CriosiXY-mini is a 3D printer making with 3D printing.
 The bed size is 150mm square.
 It is designed around Core-XY kinematics and Belted-Z.